Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 Before using nedocromil sodium eye drops

-To make sure this is the right treatment for you, before you start using nedocromil sodium eye drops it is important that your doctor knows:
+To make sure that this is the right treatment for you, before you start using nedocromil sodium eye drops it is important that your doctor knows:

 - If you wear soft contact lenses.